First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution

 Averaging these tensors element-wise across the ensemble would yield stable interaction estimates by the same independence argument.
 The computational cost is $O(TLD^2)$ per model (vs.\ $O(TLD)$ for standard SHAP), making this practical for moderate $P$ but expensive for large feature spaces. \item \textbf{Nonlinear scope boundary.} Under nonlinear DGPs, overall stability is lower for all methods. \dash{}'s advantage grows with $\rhovar$ and is clearest at $\rhovar \geq 0.7$ (Section~\ref{sec:robustness}). \item \textbf{Ground truth.} On real-world data, we can only evaluate stability, not accuracy.
-The synthetic accuracy metric presupposes equitable credit distribution (Section~\ref{sec:experiments}), partially confounding accuracy with equity. \item \textbf{Confidence intervals.} With $N_{\text{reps}} = 20$, the Wilcoxon test is underpowered for the small effect sizes between \dash{} and Stochastic Retrain.
-Larger $N_{\text{reps}}$ would strengthen the analysis. \item \textbf{Background dataset size.} All experiments use $B = 100$ background samples for interventional TreeSHAP.
-For high-dimensional datasets with strong correlation structure, this may be insufficient to capture the joint distribution faithfully.
-A sensitivity analysis over $B$ is deferred to the journal version. \item \textbf{Random forest baseline.} Random forests train trees independently, predicting higher baseline explanation stability without any DASH-like pipeline.
-Including an RF baseline would provide a direct test of the independence principle on a model family that is independent by construction.
-This comparison is planned for the journal version. \end{itemize}
+The synthetic accuracy metric presupposes equitable credit distribution (Section~\ref{sec:experiments}), partially confounding accuracy with equity.
+Specifically, the linear DGP assigns equal true importance to all features within a correlated group by construction, aligning the equity and accuracy metrics by design rather than testing them independently.
+Appendix~\ref{app:asymmetric} examines the asymmetric case where one feature is causally active and its correlate is a passive proxy, directly testing whether \dash{} over-equalizes. \item \textbf{Background dataset size.} All experiments use $B = 100$ background samples for interventional TreeSHAP.
+For high-dimensional datasets with strong correlation structure, this may be insufficient to capture the joint distribution faithfully. \end{itemize}